FlyBase/drosophila-anatomy-developmental-ontology/fbbt/src/ontology/README-editors.md

 If you do not have one, get one from the head curator.

-The editors version is [fbbt-edit.owl](fbbt-edit.owl)
+The editors version is [fbbt-edit.obo](fbbt-edit.obo)

 ** DO NOT EDIT fbbt.obo OR fbbt.owl in the top level directory **

 [../../fbbt.owl](../../fbbt.owl) is the release version

 To edit, open the file in Protege.
-First make sure you have the repository cloned, see [the GitHub project](https://github.com/dosumis/drosophila-anatomy-ontology-test) for details.
+First make sure you have the repository cloned, see [the GitHub project](https://github.com/FlyBase/drosophila-anatomy-developmental-ontology) for details.

 ## ID Ranges